janbanot/personal_assistant/README.md

 <p align="center"><img src="docs/logo.png" alt="logo" width="500"/></p>

 # Personal Assistant
-Introducing a virtual personal assistant designed to simplify your daily tasks.
+A virtual personal assistant designed to simplify your daily tasks.
 The assistant can be accessed through the Command Line Interface (CLI) or as a Discord bot.
-With the assistance of Generative AI, it automates daily activities, making your life more efficient and organized.
+With the assistance of Generative AI, it automates daily activities, making your life more organized and easier.

 Project built for the [100 commitów](https://100commitow.pl/) competition.
 Its goal is to develop an open source project for 100 days.